LivePersonInc/developer-center/pages/documents/AgentExperienceAndBots/ConversationBuilder/Tutorials/templatesTutorial.md

     <img style="width:700px" src="img/ConvoBuilder/libraries/createsettings.png">

-3. Choose a library and click SAVE.
+3. Choose a template and click SAVE.

     <img style="width:700px" src="img/ConvoBuilder/libraries/choosetemplate.png">

+### Review What Has Been Created

 4. Select the newly created Bot from the Dashboard.